Mimecast

 4. Enter the trusted IP ranges into the box that appears.
 You must enter the IP range in CIDR format.
 For example, the format must look like: 92.168.1.1/32.

-5. Click the Save button or the Save and Exit button to save your changes.
+5. Click Save or Save and Exit to save your changes.